newfies-dialer/newfies-dialer/docs/source/broker/broker-installation.rst

 --------
 Rabbitmq
 --------

+RabbitMQ is a big, sophisticated product.
+If you don't need that level of robustness, then you might want to take a look at Redis - it installs easily, runs relatively lean, and can be monitored and maintained without a lot of fuss.

 See `Installing RabbitMQ`_ over at RabbitMQ's website.
 For Mac OS X see `Installing RabbitMQ on OS X`_.